montysecurity/literature/writeups/tryhackme/dogcat/README.md

 so that passwd cron does not seem to be viable, I have access to all files involved and can just cat /etc/shadow, which does not provide anything useful

-*re-stablished foothold with php file - technique described above* *escalated to root with sudo - technique described above*
+*re-established foothold with php file - technique described above*

+*escalated to root with sudo - technique described above*

 ### privesc to root (on host OS)